San Vicente, Palawan: History

 Alberto Radam, and Marcelino Gadiano with their families.
 After sometime their relatives followed forming a small community which gave rise to the election of Anastascio Dandal as the first Barrio Lieutenant.

-The small ethnic group of Agutaynon and Cuyunon increased in number and with the increase disputes emerged particularly in the choice of the town's Patron Saint.
-The Cuyunon wanted Saint Vincent Ferrer while the choice of Agutaynon was Saint Isidro Labrador.
-The group decided to resolve the issue by drawing a lot.
-The name of Saint Vincent Ferrer was drawn thus the name Malagnang was changed to San Vicente.
+As the Agutaynon and Cuyunon populations grew, disagreements arose, particularly over the choice of the town’s patron saint.
+The Cuyunon favored Saint Vincent Ferrer, while the Agutaynon preferred Saint Isidro Labrador.
+To settle the dispute, the groups agreed to draw lots.
+The name of Saint Vincent Ferrer was chosen, leading to the renaming of Malagnang to San Vicente.

-The Municipality of San Vicente was created on June 21, 1969, by virtue of Republic Act 5821.
+The Municipality of San Vicente was created on June 21, 1969 separate from Puerto Princesa and Taytay, by virtue of Republic Act 5821.
 It officially functioned as distinct municipality on January 1, 1972.

-The present Municipality was created out of several barrios from the Municipalities of Taytay and Puerto Princesa (now a highly urbanized city).
-The barrio of New Agutaya up to the northernmost barrio of Binga used to be part of Taytay while the barrio of San Vicente (Poblacion) down to the southernmost barrio of Caruray were part of Puerto Princesa.
-The barrio of San Vicente used to be a sitio named Malagnang until it was upgraded into a barrio and renamed by a law in 1959.
+The present municipality was formed from several barrios previously under the municipalities of Taytay and Puerto Princesa (now a highly urbanized city).
+The barrios from New Agutaya to the northernmost barrio of Binga were formerly part of Taytay, while those from San Vicente (Poblacion) to the southernmost barrio of Caruray belonged to Puerto Princesa.
+San Vicente itself was originally a sitio known as Malagnang before it was elevated to barrio status and renamed through legislation in 1959.